-At the end of the nineteenth century, Egypt entered a new economic phase that meant a significant growth in foreign investments and increase in flow of capital into the country`s economy.
-Benefitting from capitulatory rights European citizens had the right to be judged by their respective consular courts in Egypt, while native Egyptian had to be tried in the regular Egyptian judicial system.
+At the end of the nineteenth century, Egypt entered a new economic phase that included a significant growth in foreign investments and an increase in the flow of capital into the Egyptian economy.
+Benefitting from capitulatory rights, European citizens had the right to be judged by their respective consular courts in Egypt, while native Egyptians had to be tried in the regular Egyptian judicial system.
 This legal structure soon collapsed under the amount and the complex nature of the judicial cases the new economic situation in the country had generated.
-In addition, in order to attract more foreign investors, who were badly needed for the country`s economy, the government had to find a way to construct a judicial system that would, in the inverter's eyes, protect their belongings and investments in Egypt especially from government intervention.
-In order to reform the judicial structure and to build a judicial system that will suit the needs of the country, Nubar Pasha, one of the senior ministers of khedive Ismail (1878-1789, 1884-1888, 1894-1895) and a future Prime Minister, turned to the same source that had inspired diverse administrative and legal reforms in Egypt since Muhammad Ali`s reign, as much as it inspired other parts of the world, France .
+In addition, in order to attract more foreign investors, the government had to find a way to construct a judicial system that would protect investors’ belongings and investments in Egypt, especially from government intervention.
+In order to reform the judicial structure and to build a judicial system that would suit the needs of the country, Nubar Pasha, one of the senior ministers of Khedive Ismail (1878-1789, 1884-1888, 1894-1895) and a future Prime Minister, turned to France, the same source that had inspired diverse administrative and legal reforms in Egypt since Muhammad Ali’s reign.

 According to Jasper Y. Brinton, Muhammad Ali understood the necessity of European cooperation in the completion of his reform projects.
-He encouraged Europeans to travel to Egypt, to invest in the country and to participate in Egyptian expeditions.
-In the meanwhile, the European consuls in Egypt gained more and more power, and enlarged their jurisdiction.
-This and the capitulation led, according to Brinton, to the judicial chaos where foreigners, living in Egypt, were not concerned by the Egyptian law.
-Instead, they had at their disposition Consular Courts that were presided over by consular officials.
-In order to remedy to this situation Nubar's original plan was to establish a system of Mixed Courts whose judges should be evenly divided between Egyptians and Europeans and which should exercise jurisdiction in all civil and commercial cases concerning foreigners and natives, as well as general criminal jurisdiction over foreigners.
-Later he extended the scope of his projects to include commercial suits among Egyptians, and all civil cases between Egyptians when the parties agree to submit it to the new courts and criminal cases concerning Egyptians.
-The different parties involved in the creation of the courts were not easily convinced by Nubar`s plan.
+He encouraged Europeans to travel to Egypt, to invest in the country, and to participate in Egyptian expeditions.
+As a result, the European consuls in Egypt gained more and more power, and enlarged their jurisdiction.
+This situation, especially considering the capitulations, led to the judicial chaos of foreigners living in Egypt, but not liable to Egyptian law.
+Instead, they had at their disposal Consular Courts that were presided over by consular officials.
+In order to remedy this situation, Nubar's original plan was to establish a system of Mixed Courts whose judges should be evenly divided between Egyptians and Europeans, and which should exercise jurisdiction in all civil and commercial cases concerning foreigners and natives, as well as general criminal jurisdiction over foreigners.
+He extended the scope of his projects later to include commercial suits and criminal cases among Egyptians, and all civil cases between Egyptians when the parties agreed to submit to the new courts.
+The different parties involved in the creation of the courts were not easily convinced by Nubar’s plan.
 An agreement was finally reached between Egypt and the European Powers.
-It took the form of a document known as the "Statute of Judicial Organization.
-This document provided for the establishment of the Mixed Courts, defined their organization, the selection of its members, the jurisdiction of the Courts, and fixes their duration.
+It took the form of a document known as the "Statute of Judicial Organization.”
+This document provided for the establishment of the Mixed Courts, fixed their duration, and defined their organization, jurisdiction, and the selection of their members.